stakater/kubectl-tenant/README.md

 ### Installation

-Download the prebuilt binary for your platform from the [GitHub Releases](https://github.com/stakater/kubectl-tenant/releases), place it somewhere on your system, and make sure that directory is in your `$PATH`.
+Download the prebuilt binary for your platform from the [GitHub Releases](https://github.com/stakater/kubectl-tenant/releases), place it somewhere on your system, and make su(storageclasses/namespaces)re that directory is in your `$PATH`.

 Example: